paypal/paypal-checkout-components/docs/button.md

 It's also possible to create and execute payments by calling the [PayPal REST API](./paypal-rest-api.md) from your server side, rather than specifying the payment details inline on your client side.

+With this integration:

-With this integration, we use `paymentToken` to call our server, then create a payment token using the REST api, and we listen for `onPaymentAuthorize` to call our server again, and execute the payment using the REST api.
+- We set up `paymentToken` to call our web-server, which then calls the PayPal REST API to **create** a payment Token.
+- We listen for `onPaymentAuthorize`, again call our web-server, which then calls the PayPal REST API to **execute** the payment

+You'll need:

+- A web-server, with routes set up to do the payment creation and payment execute calls to api.paypal.com
-You'll need your **Client ID** and **Secret** on the server side to make REST api calls.
+- Your **Client ID** and **Secret** to make [PayPal REST API](./paypal-rest-api.md) calls on your server side

 ```javascript
 ppxo.PayPalButton.render({